nateleavitt/dotfiles/README.md

   * First, clone the repo
   * Then cd into the `dotfiles` folder and run `bootstrap`

-then run the same command with the following options
-  * Don't install Homebrew `-b false`
-  * Don't install RVM `-r false`

 ## Examples ##
 Installation without Homebrew
 ```bash